hct-ux/preact-netlify/content/component/label.md

   * Help icon
 preview: https://ds.gbgplc.com/react/iframe.html?id=molecules-forms-groups--form-group-text-element
 dos:
+  - Labels must always be visible outside of their related form control
+  - Placeholder text should only be used to complement a label
+  - When clicked or tapped the label must cause its associated input to gain focus
-  - Keep labels short and functional (such as "Email address" not "What is your email address?").
+  - Keep labels short and functional (such as “Email address” not “What is your email address?” unless in a conversational context)
-  - Labels must always be visible and field placeholder text should only be used to complement a label.
+  - Keep assistive text concise and action oriented.
+If more text is needed
+  - use the help variant
 donts:
   - The label itself is not help text nor should it provide instruction.
 examples: